Published on January 12th, 2017 | by Chris Dragon0

 If so, let’s look at models and think about cost and reliability.

-NREL shows a timeline on page 3 where we can see the first mainstream HPWH was released in 1950.
+The NREL study shows a timeline on page 3 where we can see the first mainstream HPWH was released in 1950.
 The number of models available has gone up and down, roughly corresponding to electricity prices.
 Around 2010 there was another new push as a few manufacturers brought HPWHs to America (in some cases, descendants of models that were created decades ago).
 Around 2012, HPWHs developed quite a buzz in the US when GE moved its GeoSpring HPWH production to the USA.
 In fact, it was the first new product to roll off the assembly line at GE’s Kentucky plant in 50 years.
 Yet, at the end of 2016, GE ceased producing GeoSpring, citing low sales.

 Buyers cite a number of problems with GeoSpring: